Matthew A. Hodel

 - Counseling and litigation in the direct-selling industry.

 - Selected as a Super Lawyer and a “Top 50 Orange County Attorney” by Thompson Reuters, the publisher of “Super Lawyers.”

 In the Community

 - California State Bar Board of Trustees’ Committee on Professional Responsibility and Conduct (COPRAC)(develops and issues advisory ethics opinions to assist attorneys in understanding their professional responsibilities under the California Rules of Professional Conduct).

 - Orange County Bar Association’s Professionalism and Ethics Committee (reviews and reports to the OCBA Board of Governors on legal ethics and policy issues; publishes legal ethics opinions).

 - Member of and Chair of the Orange County Bar Association’s Judiciary Committee (renders evaluations to the Governor’s Office regarding judicial applicants and candidates).

-- Previously, Head Coach (for 10 years) of the Tesoro High School Mock Trial Team which competes each year in the Orange County Constitutional Rights Foundation’s mock trial contests.
+- Head Coach (for 10 years) of the Tesoro High School Mock Trial Team which competes each year in the Orange County Constitutional Rights Foundation’s mock trial contests.
 Students from his teams, including his son, have become practicing lawyers, attended law school and/or competed on the collegiate level on mock trial teams.

 - Judge, National Collegiate Mock Trial Championships, Western Regional and University of California, Irvine School of Law, Moot Court Competition.

-- Previously, member of the Board of Directors of the Constitutional Rights Foundation (Orange County chapter), Board of Governors of the Bowers Museum in Santa Ana (for nine years), and Board of Governors of the Orange County chapter of the Association of Business Trial Lawyers (three years).
+- Board of Directors of the Constitutional Rights Foundation (Orange County chapter), Board of Governors of the Bowers Museum in Santa Ana, and Board of Governors of the Orange County chapter of the Association of Business Trial Lawyers.

 - Publications: Twice in the Hastings Law Journal and on various litigation and legal ethics topics in the California Lawyer, The American Bar Association Journal, The Los Angeles Lawyer, California Real Property Journal, California Law Business, Orange County Lawyer and the Los Angeles Daily Journal.